-Aaron Nhepara, former deputy director-general of the Central Intelligence Organisation, was appointed Permanent Secretary for the Ministry of Home Affairs and Cultural Heritage in November 2019.
-He replaced Munyaradzi Kajese who retired.
+Aaron Daniel Tonde Nhepara is a former deputy director-general of the Central Intelligence Organisation who was appointed Permanent Secretary for the Ministry of Home Affairs and Cultural Heritage in November 2019.
+He replaced Melusi Machiya.

 School / Education